Dacian Varga: ASA Târgu Mureș

 In June 2015, Varga signed a contract with ASA Târgu Mureș where he reunited with coach Dan Petrescu.
 He played in the first squad in Romanian Supercup, on 8 July, against Steaua București, but after the game Petrescu left the club and five days later Varga ended his contract with ASA on mutual agreement.

 International career

 Dacian Varga is a former member of Romania national under-21 football team.
-He made his debut for Romania U-21 team in a match against Turkey U-21 football team, in February 2006.
+He made his debut for Romania U21 team in a match against Turkey U-21 football team, in February 2006.
 Romania lost the match, and Varga played 60 minutes.
 The second, and also the last match played by Varga for Romania U-21 football team, was against Switzerland U-21 football team, a 3–3 draw.

 In February 2009, Dacian made his debut for Romania national football team in a friendly match against Croatia.
 He came off the bench in the second half as a substitute.
 He is only the second player in Romania's history to be capped while playing for a second league club.